-Centerless grinding is a process of removing material from a workpiece through abrasive cutting.
+Centerless grinding is the process of removing material from a workpiece through abrasive cutting.
 There are two grinding wheels that hold the workpiece over a workholding platform.
-These wheels rotate at different speeds but with the same direction.
+These wheels rotate at different speeds but in the same direction.
 Involving a highly thorough process helping to enable, remove, or insert parts of the material within the operation.

-Two grinding wheels are used to secure the workpiece, a grinding wheel and a regulating wheel.
-This an essential step during the grinding process to ensure precision.
+Two grinding wheels are used to secure the workpiece, a grinding wheel, and a regulating wheel.
+This is an essential step during the grinding process to ensure precision.

 The Grinding wheel is a stationary wheel that is placed on a fixed axis and rotates with a direct downward force.
 Responsible for the grinding process, enabling a higher relative speed as it connects with the workpiece.

 A Regulating wheel in motion is used for applying pressure to the side of a workpiece.
 This has a very rough, rubber-like texture to hold the workpiece firmly.